Next Start

 To learn more about the structure of welding symbols, download the AWS A2.4:2007 Standard Symbols for Welding, Brazing, and Nondestructive Examination.

-How to Read Welding Blueprints
+How To Read 6 Welding Blueprint Symbols

-In order to read welding blueprints, it’s important to understand the different types of welds and their symbols.
+Welding blueprint reading starts with understanding the different types of welds and their symbols.
 Each welding position has its own symbol, which is often placed near the center of the reference line.
 This symbol appears as a drawing that represents a simplified cross-section of the weld.

-Fillet
+1. Fillet

 The fillet weld symbol is one of the most recognized.
-It is used to make corner joints, lap joints and T-joints.
-It appears as a triangular shape, however its shape is not always an isosceles or right triangle.
+It is used to make corner joints, lap joints and T joints.
+It appears as a triangular shape; however, its shape is not always an isosceles or right triangle.
 Formed by fitting up two members, weld metal is deposited in a corner and penetrates and fuses with the base metal to form the joint.

 The fillet weld symbol